ycheng517/ar4_ros_driver/README.md

   ```
 - Start the move group demo
   ```
-  roslaunch ar3_control move_group_demo.launch
+  roslaunch ar_control move_group_demo.launch
   ```
   Follow the command-line instructions to step through the demo.
-See `ar3_control` for more details.
+See `ar_control` for more details.

 ---